 In 2002, the City prepared a Findings and Declarations of Necessity Analysis for the area generally east of its existing Community Redevelopment Area (CRA), known as the "Gateway Expansion Area", which included land in the Southeast and Northeast Expansion Areas of the Clearwater Downtown Periphery Plan.
 This analysis demonstrated the need for revitalization outside of the existing CRA boundaries and identified a variety of conditions affecting the economic vitality of this area, including: poor lot layout relating to size, accessibility and use; inadequate and outmoded building density patterns; defective or inadequate street configurations, transportation facilities and parking facilities; and high residential and commercial vacancy rates.
 When the next major update to the Clearwater Downtown Redevelopment Plan (Downtown Plan) was completed in 2004, the Gateway Expansion Area (expanded CRA) was incorporated into the Downtown Planning Area and became part of the East Gateway, Town Lake Residential, and Town Lake Business Park Character Districts.
-However, due to certain requirements for Special Area Plans at the time, it was determined not to pursue amendments to the future land use designations or zoning districts for those properties outside of the Periphery Plan areas which were already designated with Central Business District (CDB) future land use and Downtown (D) District zoning, so many remained a mix of categories although they were also governed by the Downtown Plan and were part of the CRA.
+However, due to certain requirements for Special Area Plans at the time, the City decided not to pursue amendments to the future land use designations or zoning districts for those properties outside of the Periphery Plan areas which were already designated with Central Business District (CDB) future land use and Downtown Plan and were part of the CRA.